Due Diligence and Compliance

 - Debt collection in court

 - Other major financial and commercial transactions

-With the growth of fraudulent schemes in the business sector, owners need to check counterparties in any transaction, the amount of which is significant for the company.
-Due diligence can be carried out both in a separate block (for example, only commercial due diligence), or in total.
+With the growth of fraudulent schemes in the field of business, owners need to verify counterparties in almost any transaction, the amount of which is significant for the company.
+Due diligence can be carried out either on a separate block (for example, only commercial due diligence), or in aggregate.

-When conducting full verification, a specialist draws up a report that contains the following information:
+When conducting a full check, a specialist draws up a report that contains the following provisions: